 Stretching across a frozen plain more than 150 miles long, these glaciers, named Pine Island and Thwaites, have marched steadily for millennia toward the Amundsen Sea, part of the vast Southern Ocean.
 Further inland, the glaciers widen into a two-mile-thick reserve of ice covering an area the size of Texas.
 A Massive Iceberg The Size Of Delaware Just Broke Off Antarctica.
 Here's Why That Matters.
 This is a guest post from Iissa Ocko, Climate Scientist at Environmental Defense Fund.

 Twice the size of Long Island and packing a trillion tons of ice — fully melted, that’s enough water to fill Lake Michigan — the newly birthed iceberg seems like a perfect symbol for our overheating world.
 But there’s a more complex story at play.
 You might be thinking: Should I have moved to the mountains of Colorado yesterday?
+Well, this one iceberg itself (likely to be named A68) doesn’t mean much on its own.
+Its “calving” (as scientists call it) was likely mostly natural, and it was already floating, so it won’t contribute significantly to sea-level rise.
+But now the clock could be ticking on the collapse of Larsen C itself, kicking off one of the most potentially important natural science experiments in human history.
 A crucial crack in an Antarctic ice sheet grew 11 miles in only 6 days.

 Antarctica’s collapsing ice shelf just sprouted a new crack.
 Winter has descended on Antarctica.